-Taco Tuesday coincides with Cinco de Mayo
+Tacos are always a good idea

 Semantics aside, Cinco de Mayo is a local holiday celebrated in Puebla, Mexico.

-According to Pati Jinich, Mexico City-born cookbook author and host of the PBS show "Pati's Mexican Table," Cinco de Mayo commemorates "a very small Mexican militia [that] won over a very big French army in 1861.
+According to James Beard-award winner Pati Jinich, Mexico City-born cookbook author and host of the PBS show "Pati's Mexican Table," Cinco de Mayo commemorates "a very small Mexican militia [that] won over a very big French army in 1861.
 The French won right back after a couple of days."

 From policy to PBS